offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     A         C
    ```

- * `{bm} four point condition/(four point condition|four point theorem)/i` - An algorithm for determining if a distance matrix is an additive distance matrix.
+ * `{bm} four point condition/(four points? condition|four point theorem)/i` - An algorithm for determining if a distance matrix is an additive distance matrix.
 Given four leaf nodes, the algorithm checks different permutation_NORMs of those leaf nodes to see if any pass a test, where that test builds node pairings from the quartet and checks their distances to see if they meet a specific condition...

    ```python
    for a, b, c, d in permutations(quartet, r=4):  # find one perm that passes the following test